CarInsurance.com Insights

 If you’re unsure whether your driver’s license is still suspended, make an appointment with your local DMV and visit an office in person or contact the DMV via phone or online.

 You can reinstate your driver’s license, but you must follow your state’s requirements before obtaining a new license.
+While every state’s minimum penalty will vary, driving with a suspended license is a serious offense with severe consequences, such as fines and or jail time.

-What happens when the suspension is resolved?
+What happens after the suspension is resolved?

 When your suspension or revocation is resolved, your first step is to get a clearance letter from the state where it was issued, which you’ll have to request and ensure it complies with all state requirements.
 You will also need a copy of your current driving record that is not more than 30 days old.